rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

    * - Benchmark Test
      - Expected Result
-   * - Electrical Grid + PV
+   * - Electricity Grid + PV
      - Maximum use of PV to serve the demand and the rest is compensated from the grid
-   * - Electrical Grid + PV + Battery
+   * - Electricity Grid + PV + Battery
      - Reduced excess energy compared to Grid + PV scenario to charge the battery
-   * - Electrical Grid + Diesel Generator
+   * - Electricity Grid + Diesel Generator
      - The diesel generator is only used if its LCOE is less than the grid price
-   * - Electrical Grid + Battery
+   * - Electricity Grid + Battery
      - The grid is only used to feed the load
-   * - Electrical Grid + Battery + Peak Demand Pricing
+   * - Electricity Grid + Battery + Peak Demand Pricing
      - Battery is charged at times of peak demand and used when demand is larger
-   * - Electrical Grid (Price as Time Series) + Heat Pump + Heat Grid
+   * - Electricity Grid (Price as Time Series) + Heat Pump + Heat Grid
      - Heat pump is used when electricity_price/COP is less than the heat grid price

 More tests can still be implemented with regard to the investment model within the MVS.
 Also, components with two input sources can also be tested.

 For sensitivity analysis, the behaviour of the MVS is studied by testing the effect of changing the value of the feed-in tariff for a fixed value of an asset's LCOE such that LCOE_ASSET is less than the electricity price.
-More input-output transformations can be investigated such as checking the randomness of supply between the electrical grid and a diesel generator when fuel_price/generator_efficiency is equal to electricity_price/transformer_efficiency.
+More input-output transformations can be investigated such as checking the randomness of supply between the electricity grid and a diesel generator when fuel_price/generator_efficiency is equal to electricity_price/transformer_efficiency.
 Another sensitivity analysis case could be used to know if a diesel generator actually replaces the consumption from the grid at times of peak demand--i.e., dispatch_price is less or equal to peak_demand_charge.
 The table below lists the implemented sensitivity analysis tests.

 .. list-table:: Sensitivity Analyses
    :widths: 25 25